keesey/jsen/README.md

 * a *namespace reference*, if it ends with `":"`;
 * a *qualified identifier*, if it includes (but does not end with) `":"`; or
 * a *local identifier*, otherwise.
+Colons (`":"`) in strings may be escaped by a preceding backslash.
+Since backslashes must be escaped in JavaScript strings, this is written as two backslashes: `"\\"`.
+This does not pertain to keys used as local identifiers in namespace declarations (read on).

 An **Array** is interpreted as an *application of an operation*, where the first element is a string identifying the operation and the following elements (if any) are arguments.
 An empty array (`[]`) is illegal.